Master7130/LinearAlgebra/README.md

 test_functions.py - contains the tests for the functions in vector.py

-This library is a starting point for other programs that use the functionality that this library provides.
+This module is a starting point for other programs that use the functionality that this module provides.

 Also, as you can see the README.md file isn't complete.
-It's missing the table of contents, installation instructions, usage instructions, etc. The README.md will be updated to include more things, and the functions in the vector class will be shortened.
+It's missing the table of contents, installation instructions, usage instructions, etc. The README.md may be updated to include more things, and the functions in the vector class will be shortened.
 More functions may or may not be added and full coverage for the tests may not be achieved.
 I have